yuanshunning/pickit-docs/docs/faq/how_to_depalletize_buckets_with_a_pickit_l_camera.rst

 Buckets product
 ~~~~~~~~~~~~~~~

 This product should allow detecting aligned touching circles.
-Pick-it
+Pickit
 Pattern is recommended for this type of applications.
 Since the circles
 are touching, the circle contours cannot be seen completely.
 Tune the
 `contour